Constructing Perfect Steganographic Systems: Notation and definitions

-For convenience of notation, the definition is presented in terms of an infinite sequence of secret text (and random source).
+For the convenience of notation, the definition is presented in terms of an infinite sequence of secret text.
 It means that a stegosystem can use as many or as few bits of the hidden text for transmission in a given block as is needed.
 In practice, of course, Alice has only a finite sequence to pass, which may result in that she will run out of secret bits when transmitting the last block of covertexts.
-In this case we assume that the end of each message can always be determined (e.g. there is always an encrypted ``end of message'' sign in the end), so that Alice can fill up the remainder by random noise.
+In this case we assume that the end of each message can always be determined (e.g. there is always an encrypted ``end of message'' sign in the end), so that Alice can fill up the remainder with random noise.
+The sequence of covertexts obtained from the source is routinely broken into blocks of size $n$, when $n$ is the parameter of the stegosystem.
+For comparison, in the simple stegosystem presented in the beginning of this section we had $n=2$.

 Observe that we require by definition of a steganographic system that the decoding is always correct.
 Moreover, we do not consider noisy channels or active adversaries, so that Bob always receives what Alice has transmitted.